Anti-Rwanda protests break out in east Congo as Kinshasa recalls envoy | Law-Order

 Anti-Rwanda protests break out in east Congo as Kinshasa recalls envoy

-(Adds comment from Rwanda government in paragraph 5) GOMA, Democratic Republic of Congo, Oct 31 (Reuters) - T housands joined anti-Rwanda protests in the east Congolese city of Goma on Monday, denouncing Rwanda's alleged support of M23 rebels as Kinshasa recalled its interim acting ambassador from Kigali in a further souring of relations.
-Rwanda denies Congo's long-standing accusations that it backs M23, a Tutsi-led insurgency that has staged attacks on Congolese forces in eastern provinces near the Rwandan border since 2012.
+(Adds U.N. evacuations, updates number of displaced) GOMA, Democratic Republic of Congo, Oct 31 (Reuters) - T housands joined anti-Rwanda protests in the east Congolese city of Goma on Monday, denouncing Rwanda's alleged support of M23 rebels as Kinshasa recalled its interim acting ambassador from Kigali in a further souring of relations.
+Rwanda denies Congo's long-standing accusations that it backs the M23, a Tutsi-led rebel group that has attacked Congolese forces near the Rwandan border since 2012.

-(Adds comment from Rwanda government in paragraph 5) GOMA, Democratic Republic of Congo, Oct 31 (Reuters) - T housands joined anti-Rwanda protests in the east Congolese city of Goma on Monday, denouncing Rwanda's alleged support of M23 rebels as Kinshasa recalled its interim acting ambassador from Kigali in a further souring of relations.
+(Adds U.N. evacuations, updates number of displaced) GOMA, Democratic Republic of Congo, Oct 31 (Reuters) - T housands joined anti-Rwanda protests in the east Congolese city of Goma on Monday, denouncing Rwanda's alleged support of M23 rebels as Kinshasa recalled its interim acting ambassador from Kigali in a further souring of relations.

-Rwanda denies Congo's long-standing accusations that it backs M23, a Tutsi-led insurgency that has staged attacks on Congolese forces in eastern provinces near the Rwandan border since 2012.
-Tensions escalated in October after the group launched a new offensive in North-Kivu province and captured the strategic town of Kiwanja on Saturday, prompting Congolese authorities to expel the Rwandan ambassador.
+Rwanda denies Congo's long-standing accusations that it backs the M23, a Tutsi-led rebel group that has attacked Congolese forces near the Rwandan border since 2012.
+Tensions escalated this month after the group launched a new offensive in North Kivu province and captured the strategic town of Kiwanja on Saturday, prompting Congolese authorities to expel the Rwandan ambassador.

 In August, United Nations experts said they had found solid evidence Rwanda had been interfering militarily in eastern Congo.
 Rwanda's government has disputed the U.N. findings.
-In the east, protesters marched and rode motorbikes down the streets of Goma on Monday, waving branches in the air.
+In the east, protesters marched and rode motorbikes down the streets of Goma on Monday.
 Some tried to cross into Rwanda at the Grande Barriere border post, where police fired tear gas to stop them, a Reuters reporter said.

 The crowds threw stones in response and also targeted the empty offices of the International Conference on the Great Lakes Region, an inter-governmental group that includes Congo and Rwanda.
 There, they tore down posters and burnt a photo of Rwandan President Paul Kagame.
 "We have suffered a lot because of the war against the M23 and we know that if there is a country that supports them, it's Rwanda," said protester Masango Murefe Moise.